Ordering phenotyped blood

 The thermal range is the best parameter to determine the clinical significance of an alloantibody and, in general antibodies not reacting at 37°C may be ignored for red cell transfusions and antigen-negative blood is not provided for patients with cold reacting antibodies.
 For details, see the British Society for Haematology guidelines for pre-transfusion compatibility procedures in blood transfusion laboratories.

-It is recommended that K negative units are selected for all female patients of <60 years of age (unless they have anti-k) in order to reduce the incidence of anti-K in pregnant women.
+It is recommended that K negative units are selected for all female patients of 50 years of age and under (unless they have anti-k) in order to reduce the incidence of anti-K in pregnant women.

 Provision of phenotyped blood